Posts Tagged carly fiorina

 2016, America, ben carson, business, candidate, carly fiorina, data, donald trump, Economy, Election, government, governor, house, jobs, keystone business climate survey, national, numbers, Opinion, pa, pennsylvania, politician, politics, polls, President, Presidential, public, rating, representative, research, scott walker, senate, sentiment, statistics, ted cruz, tom wolf, united state

-- Hear my Town Hall Commentary on @LRadioJournal on the start of #Pennsylvania’s annual budget follies. ow.ly/E21T30hKgMl 4 days ago
+- Hear my Town Hall Commentary this week on @LRadioJournal on those ever increasing turnpike tolls. ow.ly/QFoT30j7rZV 15 hours ago

-- This week on @AmerRadioJourn i talk with @KNaughton711 of Silent Majority Strategies about the Amazon HQ2 sweepstak… twitter.com/i/web/status/9… 1 week ago
+- On @AmerRadioJourn I talk with @kerpen of @AmerComm about the #Trump Administration’s efforts at cutting regulation… twitter.com/i/web/status/9… 1 week ago

 Posts by Category2016 America American Radio Journal Andy Roth blog Budget business candidate Club for Growth Commentary conservative crisis Debate debt democrat Discussion Economy education Election eric boehm Events finances freedom GOP government governor Grove City College Harrisburg health healthcare house jobs journal law laws life lincoln institute Lincoln Radio Journal Lowman Henry Money news Obama obamacare Opinion pa pennsylvania people policy Political politics poll President Presidential program public affairs race Radio Reform republican research results schedule senate Senator spending state survey taxes tom wolf union united states USA vote watchdog writing